skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

 ### II.
 1. CycleCloud Host VM Deployment Steps

-1 - Creation of the Resource Group: The resource group will include the host VM, the VMSS, and all the shared resources (e.g., network, storage, etc.).
+1 - Create the resource group: The resource group will include the host VM, the VMSS, and all the shared resources (e.g., network, storage, etc.).

   ```bash
   az group create \